SAP-archive/cloud-workflow-codejam/exercises/05/readme.md

 ### 2. Deploy the definition to the cloud

-While this workflow definition doesn't do very much, we can still carry out an initial exploration with the apps we set up in [Exercise 02](../02).
+While this workflow definition doesn't do very much, we can still carry out an initial exploration with the apps we made available in the Fiori launchpad in [Exercise 02](../02).
 So in this step we'll deploy the definition to SAP Cloud Platform to be able to do that.

 :point_right: Locate the definition file `orderprocess.workflow` and use the context menu "Deploy -> Deploy to SAP Cloud Platform Workflow".
 You should see a message confirming that the deployment was successful.